Sample FAQ: Causes of low milk supply from birth

 B) Unknown reasons for not having enough milk

 We have found that some mothers who have never had enough milk do not have any of the above conditions.
 There is a small amount of evidence that the mother’s genetics, diet, and environmental toxins may prevent the normal development of the breast.
-Research continues (Lee and Kelleher 2016).
+Research continues (Lee 2016).

 C) Milk supply with the next baby